statelyai/xstate/docs/guides/communication.md

 An invoked service (or [spawned actor](./actors.md)) can _respond_ to another service/actor; i.e., it can send an event _in response to_ an event sent by another service/actor.
 This is done with the `respond(...)` action creator.

-For example, the `'client'` machine below sends the `'CODE'` event to the invoked `'auth-server'` service, which then responds with a `'TOKEN'` event after 1 second.
+For example, the `'client'` machine below sends the `'CODE'` event to the invoked `'auth-server'` service, which responds with a `'TOKEN'` event after 1 second.

 ```js
 import { createMachine, send, actions } from 'xstate';